 Utah Parent Center

-This statewide non-profit organization, founded in 1984, provides training, information, referral and assistance to parents of children and youth with all disabilities, including physical, mental, hearing, vision, learning, behavioral, and emotional.
+A non-profit organization that provides training, information, referral, and assistance to parents of children and youth with all disabilities including physical, mental, hearing, vision, learning, behavioral, and emotional.
 Staff consists primarily of parents of children and youth with disabilities.
-The Center provides information on support and advocacy for families of children with special health care needs.

 Learn the Signs.
 Act Early.
 Tools

 Checklists, booklets, and other tools to learn about and track developmental milestones for infants and young children.

 American Academy of Pediatrics.

 Identifying infants and young children with developmental disorders in the medical home: an algorithm for developmental surveillance and screening.

 Children diagnosed with developmental disorders should be identified as children with special health care needs, and chronic-condition management should be initiated.
 Identification of a developmental disorder and its underlying etiology may also drive a range of treatment planning, from medical treatment of the child to family planning for his or her parents.